TECHNICAL SERGEANT EDWARD HENRY LIONEL VON CASTELBERG; U.S. ARMY AIR FORCE

 Tech.
 Sgt.
 Edward R. Von Castelberg Jr. Was In Plane Over Germany

 Technical Sergeant Edward R. Von Castelberg Jr., of the 9th Air Force, has been missing in action over Germany since December 23, according to word received on Saturday from the War Department by his parents, Mr. and Mrs. Edward R. Von Castelberg of Harbor View Beach.
 Technical Sergeant Von Castelberg received a citation from his commanding officer only five weeks ago for bravery beyond the call of duty.
 He entered the armed forces on March 16, 1943, training at Miami, Florida, before going overseas.
-He was at Scott Field, Illinois and Barksdale Field, Shreveport, Louisiana.
+He was at Scott Field, Illinois, and Barksdale Field, Shreveport, Louisiana.

 From The Norwalk Hour April 3, 1945

-Mr. and Mrs. Edward Von Castelberg of Harbor View Beach are elated today as a result of having received a letter from their son, technical Sergeant Edward Von Castelberg Jr., missing in a raid over Germany since December 23.
+Mr. and Mrs. Edward Von Castelberg of Harbor View Beach are elated today as a result of having received a letter from their son, Technical Sergeant Edward Von Castelberg Jr., missing in a raid over Germany since December 23.
 Although Mr. and Mrs. Von Castelberg had hope for their son’s safety since early last month, when his wife, residing in New York, received a letter from the wife of one of his crewmates stating that the entire crew was safe, the letter from their son is the first official confirmation they have had.
 Sergeant Von Castelberg states that he is well and is being held in Camp Stammlager, New Brandenburg, Germany.
-He is only permitted to write two letter a month.
-Although it was assumed that all members of the crew were safe, Sergeant Von Castelberg writes as follows of the pilot of the bomber: “He was a wonderful fellow and I will never forget,” so it seems possible that the pilot may have been lost.
-Technical Sergeant Von Castelberg entered the service in March 1943, and had been overseas since last June, based with the 9th Air Force in Southern France.
+He is only permitted to write two letters a month.
+Although it was assumed that all members of the crew were safe, Sergeant Von Castelberg writes as follows of the pilot of the bomber: “He was a wonderful fellow, and I will never forget,” so it seems possible that the pilot may have been lost.
+Technical Sergeant Von Castelberg entered the service in March 1943 and had been overseas since last June, based with the 9th Air Force in Southern France.

-Unknown date of death and burial information
+Unknown burial information